 Expect Crude Oil prices to trade lower today: Angel Commodities

-According to Angel Commodities, expect oil prices to trade lower today as international markets are trading lower by 0.2 percent at $49.44 per barrel.
+According to Angel Commodities, expect oil prices to trade lower today as international markets are trading lower by half a percent at $49.37 per barrel.

 Angel Commodities' report on Crude Oil